Skip to content

 Inside the jail:

-• Your home directory is a copy-on-write overlay — changes are stored in $HOME/.jai/default.changes and do not affect your real home
+• Your home directory is a copy-on-write overlay — changes are stored in $HOME/.jai/default.changes and do not affect your real home.

-• /tmp and /var/tmp are private
+• /tmp and /var/tmp are private.
+(Outside the jail you can access the private /tmp directory as /run/jai/$USER/tmp/default.)

 Type exit to leave the jail.